Click on an image to go to the project

 See Through Me

 See Through Me is a 2D point and click adventure developed by a team of 5 in 3 weeks.
-I helped create the story and storyboards, then composed the soundtrack and sound designed for the experience.
+I helped write the story and create storyboards, then composed the soundtrack and sound designed for the experience.

 The story is about a youthful romance, and I tried to capture the innocence and beauty of that by using shifting between A major and minor to create a bittersweet atmosphere.